Vietnam.vn - Nền tảng quảng bá Việt Nam

 Medical students study hard, pay high tuition fees, and after graduation have great work pressure but their income is not commensurate.

 It can be said that medicine is one of the majors with the highest HP today.
-Among them, the public university training in the health sector with the highest HP is Ho Chi Minh City University of Medicine and Pharmacy, with 2 majors training doctors with HP of over 80 million VND/year.
-Meanwhile, the University of Medicine and Pharmacy (Thai Nguyen University) has an HP of over 30 million VND/year.
+Among them, the public university training health majors with the highest HP is Ho Chi Minh City University of Medicine and Pharmacy, with 2 majors training doctors with HP of over 80 million VND/year.
+Meanwhile, Thai Nguyen University of Medicine and Pharmacy has an HP of over 30 million VND/year.

 In non-public universities, the highest medical tuition fee belongs to Hong Bang International University with 180 million VND/year.
 Next are Tan Tao University and Nguyen Tat Thanh University with 150 million VND/year.

-Compared to 10 years ago, the highest HP industry in the medical and pharmaceutical sector has increased more than tenfold.
+Compared to 10 years ago, the highest HP industry in the medical and pharmaceutical sector has increased more than ten times.
 The maximum HP ceiling for the medical and pharmaceutical sector in the 2014-2015 school year is only 800,000 VND/month (equivalent to 8 million VND/10-month school year).

-Not only do medical students have high HP, they also have to go through a long and arduous learning process.
+Not only high HP, medical students also have to go through a long and arduous learning process.
 However, the income of young doctors in public health facilities today is not compatible with the investment of students.

-Nguyen Thu Phuong graduated from the Faculty of Medicine at the University of Medicine and Pharmacy, Ho Chi Minh City in 2022, and was then accepted to work at a hospital in Thu Duc City (HCMC).
-At first, Phuong had to undergo a 2-month apprenticeship, with a support of 1.5 million VND/month, and after 2 months of probation, she received 85% of her basic salary (coefficient 2.34), which was nearly 3 million VND.
+Nguyen Thu Phuong graduated from the medical school of Ho Chi Minh City University of Medicine and Pharmacy in 2022, then was accepted to work at a hospital in Thu Duc City (HCMC).
+At first, Phuong had to undergo a 2-month apprenticeship, with a support of 1.5 million VND/month, and after 2 months of probation, she received 85% of her basic salary (coefficient 2.34) which is nearly 3 million VND.
 After this period, she received her full basic salary of 3.5 million VND/month.

 With such a low income, Phuong cannot afford the expensive life in the city.
 At this time, Phuong does not have a practicing certificate, so she cannot work extra at the clinic to earn more income.